skywind3000/vim-quickui/README.md

 Because I didn't own a proper editor/IDE for Watcom C++ at that time.

 After coming to windows, I tried a lot of GUI-editors, from UltraEdit, editplus to NotePad++, from gedit to geany, none of them could fully satisfy me.
-Every day was busy, tired to learn new IDEs/editors or new frameworks, I even forgot the true joy of programming.
+Every day I was busy, tired to learn new IDEs/editors or new frameworks, I even forgot the true joy of programming.
 Eventually I met vim, and soon fell in love with it.

 As Vim is evolving nowadays, due to the effort of Bram, 8.2 released.
 Finally I realise, maybe, it is possible to bring some cool things from 25 years ago to vim now.
 Maybe I can have a Borland/Turbo C++ flavor vim in my everyday work just like I was learning making PC games in the golden 1990s as a middle school student.